KnairdA/blog_content/articles/2019_05_25_meta_descriptor.md

 }
 ```

 The inclusion of the `descriptors` namespace slightly increases the verbosity of functions such as the one above.
-As a workaround we can use local namespace inclusion if things get too bad.
+If things get to bad we can use local namespace inclusion as a workaround.
 But even if this was not possible the transparent extensibility (i.e. the ability to customize the underlying implementation without changing all call sites) more than makes up for increasing the character count of some sections.

 ## Implementation

 Back in 2013 I experimented with [_mapping binary structures as tuples using template metaprogramming_](/article/mapping_binary_structures_as_tuples_using_template_metaprogramming/) in order to develop the foundations for a graph database.
-Surprisingly there where quite a few parallels between what I was doing then to what I am describing in this article.
-While I neither used the resulting [BinaryMapping](https://github.com/KnairdA/BinaryMapping) library for the development of [GraphStorage](https://github.com/KnairdA/GraphStorage) nor ever used this then LevelDB-based graph _database_ for more than basic examples, it was a welcome surprise to think back to my first steps doing more template-centered C++ programming.
+Surprisingly there were quite a few parallels between what I was doing then to what I am describing in this article.
+While I neither used the resulting [BinaryMapping](https://github.com/KnairdA/BinaryMapping) library for the development of [GraphStorage](https://github.com/KnairdA/GraphStorage) nor ever used this then LevelDB-based graph _database_ for more than a couple of basic examples, it was a welcome surprise to think back to my first steps doing more template-centered C++ programming.

 ```cpp
 /// Base descriptor of a D-dimensional lattice with Q directions and a list of additional fields